 Observed trends and variability in Cphy reflect changes in phytoplankton biomass, while Chla variability reflects changes in both biomass and physiology (or health).
 These two properties are mechanistically linked to physical conditions of the upper ocean, as well as to ecological interactions between phytoplankton and their zooplankton predators.
-Our ability to track subtle variations in the distribution of Chla and Cphy on the global scale thus contributes to our understanding of climate driven changes in the functionality of the ocean.
+Our ability to track subtle variations in the distribution of Chla and Cphy on the global scale thus contributes to our understanding of climate-driven changes in the functionality of the ocean.
 Unraveling the diversity and covariation of factors that influence Chla concentrations, however, is essential for correctly interpreting the implications of Chla anomalies on ocean biogeochemistry and food webs.
-An additional complication is that measured changes in ocean color often contain a contribution from colored dissolved organic matter (Siegel et al. 2005), or from the changing phytoplankton population (with its type-specific optical characteristics, Dierssen (2010)), that can be mistakenly attributed to changes in Chla (Siegel et al. 2013).
+An additional complication is that measured changes in ocean color often contain a contribution from colored dissolved organic matter (Siegel et al. 2005) or from the changing phytoplankton population (with its type-specific optical characteristics; Dierssen 2010) that can be mistakenly attributed to changes in Chla (Siegel et al. 2013).
 Cphy provides a more direct measurement of phytoplankton biomass and thus offers complementary information on the state of the oceans.
 Future satellite missions, such as the upcoming hyperspectral Plankton, Aerosol, Cloud, ocean Ecosystem mission (PACE), will enable the rigorous separation of phytoplankton absorption features from non-algal features, as well as the assessment of changes in phytoplankton species or functional group distributions (Werdell et al. 2019).
 Such data will provide a major step forward in our ability to disentangle the impacts of climate forcing on global phytoplankton communities.

 j.
 Global ocean carbon cycle—R. A. Feely, R. Wanninkhof, P. Landschützer, B. R. Carter, and